morihofi/acmeserver/docs/README.md

 }
 ```

-The Path to `loggingDirectory` can be null.
+The path to `loggingDirectory` can be null.
 The log files created in this directory have an Nginx like `access.log` syntax.
+All paths in the configuration file assume the default `serverdata` directory.
+If you override the base directory using `SERVERDATA_DIR`, update these paths accordingly.

 #### Information for standalone